Natural Wild

 Natural Wild is a reggae album by Jamaican artist Lincoln Thompson and the Rasses released in 1980 and recorded in the United Kingdom.
 Joe Jackson collaborated on the album whose central theme was the promotion of the culture and morality of the Rastafari movement.
 Commercially the album was a flop in spite of widespread publicity for it in the UK, in contrast to Thompson's two previous albums.

+The Harlow Star called the album "beautiful", noting its features of "strong, hard pulsing bass lines, insistent, probing drumming, lyrical guitar and excellent vocals."